Areas and suburbs in Stockholm

 To the south lie Gröndal, Midsommerkransen and Hammarby.
 To the northwest are Bromma, Rinkeby and Akalla; Djursholm, Sollentuna and Täby are to the northeast; and finally, to the east of the city is the Stockholm archipelago, where many locals have second houses in towns by the seaside.

 Bromma is a borough in the city’s western outskirts and is home to the Stockholm-Bromma airport.
 Bromma also has the oldest church in Sweden and a lovely beach.
-Expats will find plenty of entertainment in these areas due to the two sports arenas and a large stadium.
+Expats will find plenty of entertainment in these areas thanks to two sports arenas and a large stadium.

 There is a branch of the International Engelska Skolan in Bromma, making it a convenient place for expats with children to settle.